About Sound Service:

 Where Sound Service began:

-Meanwhile back in junior high school drama class I preferred running sound and lights, so did that and not so much acting.
+Meanwhile back in junior high drama class I preferred running sound and lights, so did that and not so much acting.
 Did about the same in high school, however I gravitated more toward the Audio Visual department.
 Okay, I was the nerd with the AV cart, repairing VCR’s and such.
 And of course ran sound at my church.

 Fresh out of high school